johnoneill98/sour-calzone/README.md

 * 06/20/2020 (Day 11) - Skipped
 * 06/21/2020 (Day 12) - Skipped
 * 06/22/2020 (Day 13) - Since I skipped the last couple of days, I decided to do three hours today instead of one.
 The plan is still to work on the website, so the first thing I did was reinstall Visual Studio.
 While that was going on, I looked into how to embed Java code onto a website.
 After an hour of no progress, I chose to come back to that another day.
 I did however, complete a slideshow of projects at the bottom of the home page.
 There are three pictures with captions.
 With that, I think the home page is finally complete!
 And yes, that took the entire remaining 2 hours.
 HTML, css, and Javascript are something I have not used in a hot minute.
+* 06/23/2020 (Day 14) - Finished the contact page and began work on the projects page.